© 2026 Texas Public Radio

 Find your ballot and compare candidates

-Voters can review candidates, compare their responses on key issues, and see exactly what will appear on their ballot through the League of Women Voters’ nonpartisan voter guide.
+Voters can also review candidates, compare their responses on key issues, and see exactly what will appear on their ballot through the League of Women Voters’ nonpartisan voter guide.

 View a sample ballot